akshatshaw/LLM_txt_DETECTING/README.md

 • For the model-building part, I have observed that the tree-based algorithms perform much better than the linear model in the case of NLP classification.
 Also, the Naive Bayes algorithms perform much better than the linear models.<br><br>
-• In the given notebook in my GitHub, I have used many different models and methods like cross-validation and GridSearchCV to tune the hyperparameters.<br><br>
+• In the given notebook in my [GitHub](https://github.com/akshatshaw/LLM_txt_DETECTING), I have used many different models and methods like cross-validation and GridSearchCV to tune the hyperparameters.<br><br>
 • Further, I have a separate notebook in which I have used a Bi-Directional LSTM for which the preprocessing step is the same, but the word embedding technique for the LSTM is implemented in the model-building step itself.<br><br>
+• LSTM stands for Long Short-Term Memory, and these models are advanced versions of RNN- based networks which are specifically designed to address the vanishing gradient problem in traditional RNNs; LSTM layers have memory cells, which allows the network to remember or forget information over long periods selectively.
+This can be useful in NLP as context is required to be remembered within a sentence.<br><br>
 • However, the LSTM one does not perform better in this dataset.
 Finally, I used an ensemble model with models MultinomialNB, SGDClassifier, LGBMClassifier, and CatBoostClassifier.
-I would like to thank Zulqarnain Ali as I have used his Notebook to improve my score and learned about the Byte-Pair encoding and the model’s hyperparameters.<br><br>
+I would like to thank Zulqarnain Ali as I have used his [Notebook](https://www.kaggle.com/code/zulqarnainali/llm-ensemble-model-explained-resourced/notebook) to improve my score and learned about the Byte-Pair encoding and the model’s hyperparameters.<br><br>